Business Fallout: Companies hoard cash, Walmart hiring 150K

 The companies are responding to a call by the European Union’s internal market commission, which urged streaming services and network operators to help prevent network congestion as more people use their home internet connection to work or learn remotely or for entertainment.

 iHOARDING: Apple is allowing people to buy only two iPhones online.
-It may be attempting to prevent the large purchase and resale of its technology at higher prices.
+It appears to be attempting to prevent the large purchase and resale of its technology at higher prices.
 Apple is facing a potential demand decline and supply chain issues due to the virus pandemic spreading across the globe.
 It closed all retail stores outside of China to help fight the spread.
 Apple did not return a request for comment Friday.
-Apple announceda new iPad Pro and MacBook Air on Wednesday.
+Apple announced a new iPad Pro and MacBook Air on Wednesday.
 It made no mention of new iPhones during the announcement.